A trade mark must be used in the course of trade in Australia in relation to all of the goods or services for which the trade mark is registered.

 The relevant three-year non-use period commences three years and one month before the filing date of the non-use action.
 This is to allow an interested party to contact the trade mark owner to ask them to voluntarily cancel or restrict their trade mark within one month before filing a non-use action, without a risk that the trade mark owner may immediately commence use in order to defeat a non-use action – use within that month does not fall within the relevant three-year period.

 An exception to these periods is where the non-use action also alleges that:

 - the owner of the trade mark did not have a genuine intention to use the trade mark in good faith when they filed the application to register the trade mark; and

 - the owner has not used the trade mark in good faith since the trade mark was registered.
 In such cases, a non-use action may be filed at any time after the trade mark registration application has been filed.

-Where a trade mark owner cannot demonstrate use of the trade mark or show a reason why the trade mark could not be used in the relevant period, the registration may still be saved as the The officer in charge of the administrative section of a court, which is known as the registry.
-See also prothonotary. of Trade Marks has a Power to choose whether to do something or not.
-For example, a judge may have discretion to allow a party extra time to complete a document if it would be unfair to enforce the legal time limit. to not cancel or restrict a registration, even where use has not been shown.
+Where a trade mark owner cannot demonstrate use of the trade mark or show a reason why the trade mark could not be used in the relevant period, the registration may still be saved as the Registrar of Trade Marks has a discretion to not cancel or restrict a registration, even where use has not been shown.
 This is typically exercised more in relation to declining to restrict a registration with relatively broad scope even though use is only shown for some of the goods or services.